 Two cookies are used on our Training Site.
 The essential one is the session cookie, usually called MoodleSession.
 This must be allowed in a user’s browser to provide continuity and to remain logged in when browsing the Training Site.
 This cookie is destroyed (in the user’s browser and on the server) when a user logs out or closes the browser.
 The other cookie is purely for convenience, usually called the MOODLEID or similar.
 It just remembers a user’s username in the browser if the ‘Remember Me’ option is ticked.
 This means that when a user returns to the Training Site, the username field on the login page is already filled in.
 It is safe to refuse this cookie – the user will just have to retype their username each time they log in.

-We collect data for participants from our training courses.
+We collect data for participants from our training courses, either through direct contact with us via email and other forms of communication, or via the 'Enquiry' form on our website.
 This data is never shared publicly; we employ a strict security and encrypted platform to keep this data secure.
 We only share applicant ‘identity’ data with our training partners.
 All applicants are served notice of this upon application.
 Identity could include information such as first name, last name, title, address and email address, date of birth, and other identifiers that may have been provided at some time including current employment and social media identifiers.
 We do not collect any special personal information.

 We collect and store data about previous and current funders of Finance Uncovered.
 This includes their contact details, contracts and financial details.
 We hold this data as legitimate interest; we must adhere to our financial and accounting obligations by law and retain funder information to keep accurate records.